Today’s passage: Psalm 41

 Today’s chocolate: Endangered Species dark chocolate with sea salt & almonds

 You might think, as you begin reading Psalm 41, that David’s speaking from a place of smooth sailing.
-The first few verses are a blessing, much like Psalm 1 or Psalm 15, for those who are generous to those without means.
+The first few verses are a blessing for people who are generous to those without means, much like Psalm 1 or Psalm 15.
 The message seems to be “God helps those who help the helpless,” which sounds like a message of orientation: fair recompense for good deeds, right?
 And then David reveals that the helpless man in need of aid is himself.

 It’s a Psalm of Complaint.